 Companies test spacecraft parachutes as first Commercial Crew flights near

-NASA’s Commercial Crew Program, which will employ private contractors to transport astronauts to the International Space Station, has taken a step closer to crewed flights as the two prime contractors conduct the latest round of tests of their spacecraft parachute systems.
+NASA’s Commercial Crew Program, which is working to enable private contractors to transport astronauts to the International Space Station, has taken a step closer to crewed flights.
+The two prime contractors have conducted the latest round of tests of their spacecraft parachute systems.